-The 10th chapter is about Hamilton’s alleged alcoholism, and it is shown that Graves never made that claim.
 In the first part of the 11th and last chapter, By no means an alcoholic, Hamilton’s use of alcohol is discussed on the basis of the DSM-5, using the information found in Graves’ biography.
 The conclusion was that Hamilton did not meet the DSM-5 conditions for alcoholism and that, had he lived now, he thus would not be regarded as alcoholic.

 Having shown that Hamilton was not an alcoholic, it was considered how much chance there had been that he would have become one.
-To that aim the data from Graves' biography about when and how much alcohol Hamilton drank is used, in a worst case scenario, to fill in the AUDIT test which can be found on p.
-17 of the manual published by the World Health Organization, designed to test what the chances are for someone, in this case Hamilton, to become an alcoholic.
+To that aim the data from Graves' biography about when and how much alcohol Hamilton drank are used, in a worst case scenario, to fill in the AUDIT test which can be found on p.
+17 of the manual published by the World Health Organization.
+It is designed to test what the chances are for someone, in this case Hamilton, to become an alcoholic.
 The overall conclusion was that, in this worst case scenario, during two periods of his life Hamilton had an increasing risk of becoming alcoholic, but that he never reached the higher risk levels of becoming one.